quat1024/garden/garden/lingo-2.md

 Some *panels* have a dot under them.
 I don't know what this means

+* It could mean "unhintable"?
+The Insert key doesn't work on them

 There is a "letter recovery" station in The Entry.
 This will pick up any letters left in the aqua colored square things which eat your letters and return them to you

 ~~For some reason pressing the equal-sign key types an H and at this point Idk if it's intentional~~ I have been told this is a controller support feature, presumably for players who enjoy suffering